grz0zrg/fas/README.md

 |          B | integral part : source channel index       |
 |          A | Unused        |

-**Note** : Monophonic mode is not implemented.

 ### Modulation

 This is a special type of synthesis which does not output any sounds.

-It is instead used to provide fx / channels settings modulation.
+It is instead used to provide fx / instrument modulation.

-Channel settings :
+Instrument settings :

 * p0 : modulation mode
   * 0 : Effects
-  * 1 : Channel settings
+  * 1 : Instrument settings
-* p1 : Target channel
+* p1 : Target channel or instrument
-* p2 : Target fx slot or channel parameter
+* p2 : Target fx slot or instrument parameter
 * p3 : Target fx parameter (effects mode only)
 * p4 : Easing method (interpolation between values)
   * 0 : linear